macrohumanity/digital-freedom-service-recommendations/README.md

-# Common Citizen Digital Freedom -- Service Recommendations #
+# Digital Freedom -- Service Recommendations #

-**digital-freedom-service-recommendations.md contains a descriptive list of digital freedom service recommendations for the common citizen.**
+**[digital-freedom-service-recommendations.md](https://github.com/macrohumanity/digital-freedom-service-recommendations/blob/master/digital-freedom-service-recommendations.md) contains a descriptive list of service recommendations for those new to digital privacy and security or for those who are just looking to refine.**

-**Feel free to submit established additions and/or propose reasoned subtractions!**
+The repository creator/maintainer would be excited to hear your thoughts pertaining to this project! macrohumanity: 1rcummin@protonmail.com or feel free to [CONTRIBUTE to digital-freedom-service-recommendations.md](https://github.com/macrohumanity/digital-freedom-service-recommendations/pulls) if have a __reasoned__, reputable, preferably free/libre and/or open source alternative or contructive suggestion. **Please be descriptive**, espeically when making a new primary service suggestion.

-*Contact macrohumanity directly: 1rcummin@protonmail.com*
+*Shoutout to **Joseph Whittaker** and **Sarah Jylkka** for initial proofreading!*